parsica-php/parsica/docs/index.md

 ---

-The easiest way to build robust parsers.
+The easiest way to build robust parsers in PHP.

 ## Resources